 - People who saved any post

-The “People who currently like or follow your page” audience replaces the prior method of targeting your followers using Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control..
+The “People who currently like or follow your page” audience replaces the prior method of targeting your followers using Connections.

 Targeting “everyone who engaged with your page” gives you the largest possible audience of people who engaged with you.
 Many of the other audiences are likely to be small, depending on your audience size and level of activity.